‘We need to shut traffic down’: Massive crack in Memphis bridge prompted urgent 911 calls

 The problem now, Abdelnaby said, is that engineers don’t know whether the flaw that caused the fracture is isolated to that particular beam.
 Other parts of the bridge are made of the same material, subject to the same loading and weather conditions, he said.
 Inspecting the rest of the structure will involve not only a visual inspection but other noninvasive tests.

-“The best case scenario is this is an isolated event for some reason we don’t know,” Abdelnaby said.
+“The best-case scenario is this is an isolated event for some reason we don’t know,” Abdelnaby said.
 “The worst case is that it will happen in other locations and that other beams are prone to fatigue and fractures.
 You’ll have to do a cost analysis to see if the repair scope is going to be too much and see if it’s cheaper to demolish the bridge.”

 Until a solution is found, the bridge closure is bound to cause headaches for commuters and shipping disruptions in the Memphis area, which is home to the FedEx hub.
-The only other Mississippi River crossing in the region is the Interstate 55 bridge about two miles south.
+The only other Mississippi River crossing in the region is the Interstate 55 bridge, about two miles south.
 The next detour across the river is about 80 miles away.

 “It’s fortunate that routine inspection averted a potential disaster,” Rep. Steve Cohen (D-Tenn.), whose district encompasses Memphis, said in a statement after inspectors discovered the crack.
 “But the state of our crumbling infrastructure is deeply troubling and the closure of a major thruway will negatively affect us both here in Memphis and around the country.”